-Karate enjoyed a revival in post-war Japan, and training started again in university dojos in the Tokyo area around 1950.
+Karate enjoyed a revival in post WWII Japan, and training started again in university dojos in the Tokyo area around 1950.
 Uniforms were embroidered with the owner’s name, and belts with their affiliation or style (see photo left of Gichin Funakoshi Sensei teaching students at Tokyo University).
 Embroidery was performed with ”swing-needle” machines where the operator created the characters free-hand, controlling the zig-zag “swing” of the needle with the right knee to determine the width of the Japanese characters, time-consuming and expensive work.
 They could only sew thin material, and so the cover was embroidered before the belt was assembled, leaving stitches defacing the embroidered design on completion.
 Modern Japanese embroidery machines are expensive, computer-managed and sew the thickest belts with ease & accuracy.
 We use only the best machines from Tajima Industries in Japan, inventors of the first multi-needle embroidery machine in 1964.

 An embroidered design, no matter how beautiful, could be an embarrassment if it is incorrectly translated.
 Japanese is a very complicated language with many thousands of characters, so please lean upon us for expert help with your custom designs.
+Please see article here.